iotJumpway/RPI-Examples/Basic-LED/Python/README.md

 3. Connect one end of the resistor to the long leg of your LED.
 4. Connect the other end of the resistor to the 3v output of the Raspberry Pi.

-## Device / Appliction Connection Credentials & Sensor Settings
+## Device / Application Connection Credentials & Sensor Settings

 - Follow the [TechBubble Technologies IoT JumpWay Developer Program (BETA) Location Device Doc](https://github.com/TechBubbleTechnologies/IoT-JumpWay-Docs/blob/master/4-Location-Devices.md "TechBubble Technologies IoT JumpWay Developer Program (BETA) Location Device Doc") to set up your device, and the [TechBubble Technologies IoT JumpWay Developer Program (BETA) Location Application Doc](https://github.com/TechBubbleTechnologies/IoT-JumpWay-Docs/blob/master/5-Location-Applications.md "TechBubble Technologies IoT JumpWay Developer Program (BETA) Location Application Doc") to set up your application.